Nellikutty

-Nellikutty is a small hamlet resting on the lap of the Western Ghat in India.
+Nellikutty is a small hamlet in Kannur district in Kerala, India, resting on the lap of the Western Ghat in India.
 The modern history of this village starts with the arrival of migrants from Ramapuram, Kottayam District of Kerala during the 1930s.
 The hard work of the migrants made Nellikutty a town with almost all the facilities to meet the basic needs of its population.

 History

 The History of Nellikutty began with coming of migrants from Kottayam.
 From there onwards, many new families came and settled in Nellikutty.
 Now around 600 families are living here.
 Nellikutty is a small village area.
 Most people here in Nellikutty are farmers, who work hard for their daily needs.
 Rubber is the main agricultural product in here.

 Religion

 The majority of people are Christians especially Syro Malabar Roman Catholics.

 St Augustine's Church is the parish of Nellikutty.

-Zion Retreat Centre is an important retreat center in Nellikutty, run by MSMI congregation of Catholic sisters.
-They also have a balabhavan near it.
+Zion Retreat Centre is an important retreat center in Nellikutty, run by MSMI congregation of Catholic sisters. near it.